 LinkedIn/ CV / Bio

-At SUNY ESF and Yale University, I have been recognized for my bird-friendly building advocacy with awards in sustainability and public service.
-Working with SUNY ESF's Office of Sustainability, I helped to secure a mandatory bird-friendly building policy as part of SUNY ESF's 2025 Sustainability Action Plan.
+Both Yale University and SUNY have recognized me for my advocacy with awards in sustainability and public service.
+Collaborating with SUNY ESF's Office of Sustainability, I helped to secure a mandatory bird-friendly building policy as part of our 2025 Sustainability Action Plan.
 I also led a community-based retrofit pilot project that mitigated several large glass windscreens on our Syracuse campus, to reduce bird building collisions, and helped create an iNaturalist SUNY ESF Community Bird Collision Project to track collisions.
-In 2021 at Yale Divinity School, I led a successful campaign to convince our seminary leadership to join National Audubon Society's Lights Out program, to support migrating birds.
+In 2021, I led a successful campaign to convince Yale Divinity School to join the National Audubon Society's Lights Out program for migrating birds.

-I hold an MDiv in ethics and ecology from Yale Divinity School and an M.A. in history from the University of Chicago.
+I hold an MDiv from Yale Divinity School and an M.A. in history from the University of Chicago.